huanhuanonly/cpp-kwargs/README_English.md

 ## Importing into Your Project

 1. Click **Download raw file** in [CppKwargs.h](https://github.com/huanhuanonly/cpp-kwargs/blob/main/CppKwargs.h) to download it;
-2. Move the file into your project directory.
+2. Move the file into your project directory;
 3. Include the following code in your project source code:
     ```cpp
     #include "CppKwargs.h"